Jon Kane: Career

 In addition to his commercial work, Kane has edited and directed several short films and been active as a house music DJ and music video director since the early 1980s.
 In addition to touring as the DJ for Fischerspooner he also edited and directed several of the band's music videos.

 At present, Kane is the owner and lead editor/director at opticnerve usa.
-He is currently at work on another Godfrey Reggio / Philip Glass film.
+He edited and co-directed another Godfrey Reggio film, Once Within a Time.